Skip to main content

 The Victorian Government funds approved kindergartens for families to access:

-• up to 15 hours each week
+• up to 15 hours each week for 3-year-old and 4-year-old kindergarten

-• 16 to 25 hours each week for Pre-Prep programs from 2026 in the 4-year-old program only
+• 16 to 25 hours each week for Pre-Prep programs from 2026 in the 4-year-old program only.

 Funded kindergarten programs must be approved by the Department of Education and led by a qualified Early Childhood Teacher.